The Top 5 causes Of Persistent Fatigue

 4) Nutrient Deficiencies - Even fresh, organic foods are depleted in the levels of nutrients they once held decades prior.
 I discuss this in my magnesium article you can check out here if you like.

-Some lab tests are useful (like testing red blood cell zinc, or serum vitamin A or Vitamin D) but many are not.
+Some lab tests are useful (like testing serum vitamin A or Vitamin D) but many are not.
 A hair mineral analysis can be a useful tool that captures both the minerals, as well as a variety of heavy metals in the body (no vitamins though).
 Here is the test I prefer from Doctor's Data.
 No test is perfect and this test assumes we are excreting well and it's showing up in the hair (and that there isn't environmental contamination).

 The most common significant vitamin and mineral deficiencies are magnesium, zinc, vitamin E, B vitamins, and vitamin D (technically it's a hormone, not a vitamin).
-This doesn't include things like L-carnitine, choline, creatine, antioxidants, or other nutrients we source from food but are still very important.
+Other important nutrients that are commonly inadequate and can lead to fatigue include things like L-carnitine, choline, creatine, and various antioxidants.

-You can imagine then that if someone has a meal, a snack, a meal, a snack, etc there is a constant yo-yo-ing of blood sugar and insulin (and some inflammation).
+Additionally, when someone has a meal, a snack, a meal, a snack, etc where blood sugar quickly rises, there is a constant yo-yo-ing of blood sugar and insulin (and some inflammation).
 When blood sugar goes up, so does insulin.
-When blood sugar drops down, we can feel weak, lethargic, fuzzy headed, trembly, cravings -- it's not good.
+When blood sugar drops down, we can feel weak, lethargic, fuzzy headed, trembly, cravings -- which often causes us to want to reach for another snack to help resolve the symptoms.
+It's not a good roller coaster to be on.

 Because carbohydrates play such a large role in our everyday lives (sandwiches, pizzas, buns, muffins, pasta, potatoes, grains, crackers, cookies, etc) most people are not metabolically flexible.
 This means that their body relies on carbs for energy and does not use fat stores well.
 You know you are metabolically flexible if you can go several hours without food (and function well, sometimes better, doing so).